Watching, Making and Understanding Film

 Understanding Cinema is a moving image education project based on the long running international film education scheme Cinema, cent ans de jeunesse - created by Cinémathèque Française in Paris.

-The programme aims to help pupils
+The programme aimed to help pupils

 - gain a better understanding of European/world cinema heritage.